Brian A. Primack: University of Arkansas

 In 2019, the University of Arkansas flagship campus named Primack the dean of its College of Education & Health Professions, the second-largest college at the university, with over 6000 students and about 500 faculty and staff members.
 He was holder of the Henry G. Hotz Endowed Chair and professor of public health with tenure.
 He was also awarded a secondary appointment as a professor in the Department of Internal Medicine at the University of Arkansas for Medical Sciences.

 Oregon State University

-In 2022, he became the third dean of the College of Public Health and Human Sciences at Oregon State University.
+In 2022, he became the third dean of the College of Health at Oregon State University.
 In this role, he leads about 2400 undergraduate and graduate students and 150 faculty and staff members across two campuses studying in fields such as public health, exercise science, physical therapy, nutrition, and human development and family sciences.

 Research and scholarship

 Primack has more than 250 peer-reviewed publications in areas spanning public health, behavioral science, substance use, mental health, and education.
 Primack's research has focused on interrelationships between media, technology, and health, both physical and mental.
 His research into alternative tobacco and nicotine products such as hookahs and electronic nicotine delivery systems has heightened public knowledge and influenced policy measures.
 He has also studied social media and mental health outcomes including depression, anxiety, and loneliness.
 Other areas of study include racial disparities in tobacco marketing, relationships between media use and health behaviors, and leveraging innovations in media literacy education to improve health education.
 He has also spoken at TEDMED about video games and health behavior change.
 He is the author of You Are What You Click: How Being Selective, Positive, and Creative Can Transform Your Social Media Experience, which was published in 2021 by Chronicle Books.